andycroll/andycroll.com/_posts/2021/2021-01-25-memoize-expensive-code.md

 When the method is called again the stored instance value is used and the expensive calculation is avoided.

-In typical Rails applications, I've found this patten to be most useful to optimize expensive database calls and to temporarily cache API requests to external services.
+In typical Rails applications, I've found this pattern to be most useful to optimize expensive database calls and to temporarily cache API requests to external services.

 ## Why not?